flairysky/secretsobservatory/posts/poem_on_infinity.md

 categories: ["Learning", "Teaching", "Mathematics"]
 excerpt: "A poem exploring the concept of infinity in mathematics."
 ---
 > The Childlike Empress: Bastian.
-Why don’t you do what you dream, Bastian?
+Why don’t you do what you dream, Bastian?<br>
-> Bastian: But I can't, I have to keep my feet on the ground!
+> Bastian: But I can't, I have to keep my feet on the ground!<br>
 > The Childlike Empress: ...
 Bastian, please!
-Save us!
+Save us!<br>
 > Bastian: All right!
 I'll do it!
 I'll save you!
-I will do what I dream!
+I will do what I dream!<br>
 >
 >The Neverending Story